sqrtiswap/housekeeping-fuberlin/README.md

 Clicking on the area above the file/directory list in the Nextcloud web client creates an empty Readme.md without much of a notification.
 Therefore also check if there are any of these files.

 `dir_cleanup` by default will run on `AGKOCHDIR`.
-When not otherwise specified the assumend path for that is `$HOME/Cloud/fubox/AG\ Koch`.
+When not otherwise specified the assumed path for that is `$HOME/Cloud/fubox/AG\ Koch`.
 But it is also possible to run the script on a directory provided as an argument:

 ```shell
 $ dir_cleanup /path/to/some/directory